Commit to starting to train for the Walt Disney World Dopey Challenge - running 48.6 miles through all of the WDW parks in a matter of four days.

 I get winded pushing my daughter in her stroller when we’re going uphill.

-My arms get tired when I have to rock my seven-pound baby for more than three minutes.
+My arms get tired when I have to rock my nine-pound baby for more than three minutes.

 I never knew how much you used your stomach muscles when you walk until I got a muscle cramp walking to the mailbox.